vicinityh2020/VICINITY-AAU-VAS--Abnormal-situation-identification-for-elderly-residents/README.md

 # Adapter changelog by version
 Adapter releases are as aau_adapter_x.y.z.py

-## 0.0.1
+## 1.0.0
-Start version, it works with agent-service-full-0.6.3.jar, and it subscribes to the events of PlacePod parking sensor usage and GRN smart refrigerator #7 door status.
+First version, it works with agent-service-full-0.6.3.jar, and it subscribes to the events of PlacePod parking sensor usage and GRN smart refrigerator #7 door status.

 # Functionality and API